monica08rc/dig540/README.md

 programming concepts necessary to customize off-the-shelf database solutions for domain and content appropriateness.

-Various texts in this syllabus written by the previous instructor, John P. Bell.
+Various texts in this syllabus written by the previous instructor, John P. Bell <http://www.johnpbell.com>.

 **Course Goals**